Kalamunda - Maida Vale - Gooseberry Hill

 Kalamunda - Maida Vale - Gooseberry Hill features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 77.3% of all households, including 32.2% couples with children, 35.6% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 22.7%, with lone person households at 21.3% and group households comprising 1.4%.
-The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 77.3% of all households, comprising 32.2% couples with children, 35.6% couples without children, and 8.8% single parent families.
+Non-family households make up the remaining 22.7%, with lone person households at 21.3% and group households comprising 1.4% of the total.
+The median household size of 2.5 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households